nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

 - 1b.
-There is no task deadline provided.
+The task deadline is badly formatted.

     - 1b1.
 TruthTable shows an error message.

       Use case resumes at step 1.

 - 1c.
-The task deadline is badly formatted.
+The assignee index is out of bounds.

     - 1c1.
 TruthTable shows an error message.